 This is especially important if you are going off-grid alone, a simple injury that you might not think much of it could deteriorate quickly.
-Common health issues become life-threatening without the aces for medicine, while you should have a good first aid kit you can not get every medicine for every kind of injury or sickness.
+Common health issues become life-threatening without access to medicine, while you should have a good first aid kit you can not get every medicine for every kind of injury or sickness.
 Something as simple as diarrhea could potentially kill you as it happened in the case of Christopher McCandless, of which I wrote in my article Best survival movies ( Top 18 ).

 Mirror signaling device

 Something as simple as a mirror can be extremely useful, you can signal for help with reflecting the sunlight and it will be seen for miles.

 In extremely remote areas where the closest person going by is using a plane, it is a good idea to have a flare gun to signal for help.

 Fluorescent sticks use a chemical reaction to produce light, these do not produce a lot of light but in the middle of the wilderness, these can be easily seen.

 If the off grid cabin is in an area where you have a cell phone signal you should definitely take a mobile phone with you, just in case.